This page contains answers to many of the frequent questions we receive about the Desert 100 race weekend.

 Q: What dates can I camp?

-A: Entrance gate is open Friday morning at 5am through Sunday afternoon, participants trying to enter earlier will not be allowed to enter.
+A: Entrance gate is open Thursday at Noon through Sunday afternoon, participants trying to enter earlier will not be allowed to enter.
 You may camp through the weekend but must have your site cleaned and leave by Monday Morning 8AM.
-NOTE, no riding Monday
+NOTE: No riding on Thursday or Monday

 Q: How much does camping cost?